exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 Traits can now have a negative value.
 When a roll is called for, add any (and all) negative value traits to the roll.
 But don't worry too much about 'positive' versus 'negative' -- if it comes up in play that a usually positive trait should be applied as a negative, just go ahead and do so for that roll as if it were a negative value, regardless of if it's explicitly listed as such (and vice versa).

 Traits may also be temporary (situational, representing magical or extremely appropriate items, or status effects); these are all added to or subtracted from any roll they apply to.
-For simplicity, treat these as situational modifiers, only writing them down if they're not likely to change for a scene or two.

 Generally, use the Scarlet Heroes default rules for overusing checks; if your hero is a Skilled Navigator, he likely never needs to roll to steer a boat.
 However, if negative traits negate some of that advantage, the hero might need to roll for a complex task he normally wouldn't.